 Kevin LevineKevin Levine Clark Hill

-Kevin M. Levine is an Associate in the Labor & Employment in Clark Hill’s Philadelphia office.
+Kevin M. Levine is a Senior Attorney in the Labor & Employment in Clark Hill’s Philadelphia office.
 He focuses on the representation and counseling of public and private employers in labor matters such as grievance and disciplinary arbitrations, unfair labor practice charges, and collective bargaining.
 Kevin also assists employers faced with a broad range of employment litigation issues, including discrimination, harassment, retaliation, and wage and hour disputes.

 Kevin has successfully defended employers against lawsuits and administrative actions alleging violations of Title VII, the Americans with Disability Act, the Fair Labor Standards Act, and other employment discrimination statutes.
 Additionally, Kevin is experienced in litigating commercial, contract, and land use matters and defending public officers and employees against civil rights lawsuits under 42 U.S.C. § 1983.